dgoel/ros2_arm_wiki/ROS2-on-arm-architecture.md

 ```

 ## Get an aarch64 toolchain and export it
-You need to download the following compilers (GCC 6.1.1):
+You need to download the following compiler *_aarch64-linux-gnu.tar.xz (GCC 6.1.1):
 https://releases.linaro.org/components/toolchain/binaries/6.1-2016.08/
-aarch64-linux-gnu    download *_aarch64-linux-gnu.tar.xz
+aarch64-linux-gnu

 ```